Today marks the 5th Anniversary of the ESS Groundbreak!

 - RD Piles: 259

-Experimental Halls: Concrete works for the E-Buildings were completed in March 2017, and superstructure erection started in August 2017.
-Handover of Experimental Hall 3, Beamline Gallery part 1, and the Substation was completed on 15 August 2019.
+Experiment Halls: Concrete works for the Experiment Hall Buildings were completed in March 2017, and superstructure erection started in August 2017.
+Handover of Experiment Hall 3, Beamline Gallery part 1, and the Substation was completed on 15 August 2019.
 Finishing works, interior works and final inspections of the lab buildings are ongoing, in preparation for handover to ESS in December 2019.

 The 537-metre long in-situ cast tunnel was the first major building to reach structural completion and was handed over to ESS in May 2017.
 The tunnel's first base slab was cast on 28 November 2014 and the last top slab on 5 April 2016.